jdidion/biotools/README.md

   - TNER: https://github.com/ctDNA/TNER
   - This is a cool approach for constructing a ChIP-Seq control from integration of multiple public data sets: https://www.biorxiv.org/content/early/2018/03/08/278762.
 It strikes me that a similar approach could be used to generate matched controls for tumor-only samples.
   - Features used to design a RF classifier: https://www.biorxiv.org/content/biorxiv/early/2019/06/13/670687.full.pdf
+  - SGZ method used by FoundationOne for filtering germline variants from tumor-only variant calls https://github.com/jsunfmi/SGZ
 - Tumor Purity
   - IchorCNA
     - Estimates tumor cell fraction from low-pass WGS; should probably be adaptable to deep targeted sequencing